 Wednesday 10th March, 5 – 6.30pm

 Ethnic minority people have experienced a much higher risk of COVID-19 related death, a stark disproportion that has impacted on all ethnic and religious minority groups.
-In this session we will explore how these inequalities mirror longstanding inequalities in health and wellbeing, which themselves reflect deep social and economic disparities underpinned by racism, and the approaches to address them.
+This session explored how these inequalities mirror longstanding inequalities in health and well-being, which themselves reflect deep social and economic disparities underpinned by racism, and the approaches to address them.

 - Natalie Creary, Programme Delivery Director, Black Thrive